Cycling Accident Compensation Claims

 Do cycling accident compensation claims have to go to court?

-It is very rare for cycling accident claims to end up in court.
-Instead, the overwhelming majority of cycling injury claims conclude before the hearing, when the Defendant admits liability and makes an offer of settlement.
+It is very rare for cycle accident claims to end up in court.
+Instead, the overwhelming majority of cycling injury claims conclude before the hearing, when the defendant admits liability and makes an offer of settlement.

 But, even if a court date is set, you may avoid ever going to a hearing.
 In our experience, simply issuing court proceedings is enough to prompt a settlement offer by the other side.
-The court actively encourages settlement negotiations and will make sure that you have plenty of opportunities to settle your cycling accident claim.
+The court actively encourages settlement negotiations and will make sure that you have plenty of opportunities to settle any bicycle accident claims.

-What is “contributory negligence” in cycling accident claims?
+What is “contributory negligence” in bicycle accident claims?

 Sometimes, the court will decide that you, the cyclist, were partly at fault for your injuries.
 This might happen where, for example, you were riding without a helmet or high visibility clothing, you were riding under the influence of alcohol, or you failed to follow the special rules for cyclists contained within sections 59 to 82 of the Highway Code.
 If someone is only partly to blame for your bike accident and injuries, they have “contributory negligence.”